 The Graduate Medical Education Office (GME) is the hospital's representative to oversee that all residencies are approved and functioning appropriately.
 Dr. Daniel Kim is the Director of Graduate Medical Education at RUHS.
-Jenni Shieck is the Program Manager of the GME.
+Derilyn Clark is the Director of med staff Services in GME.
+Your GME medical director is Dr. Roger Garrison and Institutional Designated Institution officer (DIO) is Dr. Kim.

-The GME office will assist you in obtaining your California Medical License and Drug Enforcement Administration Certificate (DEA) during your second year.
-Subsequently, each resident will then be responsible for providing an updated copy of his/her California Medical License, DEA Certificate and CPR card to both the GME and the residency office.
-No third year resident will be employed without a California Medical License.
-It is important to obtain your license early in the second year to avoid unforeseen problems.
+The GME office will assist you in obtaining your California Medical License and Drug Enforcement Administration Certificate (DEA) during your first and second years.
+Subsequently, each resident will then be responsible for providing an updated copy of his/her California Medical License, DEA Certificate, BLS and ACLS cards to both the GME AND the residency office.
+No third-year resident will be employed without a California Medical License.
+It is important to apply for your license early in the second year to avoid unforeseen problems or delays.